tienyulin/docker-frp-sample/README.md

 ## Edit frp setting
 Both frpc and frps put `ini` setting file under `/usr/bin/frp/` in container.
 Edit `ini` file, then restart the container.

+## Expose port
+Remember to expose the port which the application occupied on server.